rishikesh737/IT-Support-Chatbot-AWS/README.md

-# AI Chatbot for IT Support on AWS
+# AI Chatbot for IT Support
-# ( NOTE : This site will be decommissioned as backend AWS services are removed )
+## ( NOTE : This site will be decommissioned as backend AWS services are removed )
 ## Overview
 This project delivers an AI-powered IT Support Chatbot designed as a first-line assistant for common technical queries.
 It provides instant, automated solutions and seamlessly escalates complex or unrecognized issues to human agents via email.